Meet the Marathon Marshal Volunteers

-This Sunday 39,000 exhausted and elated runners will collect a large, shiny medal and a packed goodie bag from the team of volunteers stationed along the finish line of the London Marathon.
+During the London Marathon, 39,000 exhausted and elated runners will collect a large, shiny medal and a packed goodie bag from the team of volunteers stationed along the finish line.
 We met two drivers who will be part of that team.

 The truly iconic finishing line, set against the backdrop of Buckingham Palace along the famous red route of The Mall will be home for the day to around 2,000 volunteer marshals, who will be in place to hand finishing packs to those who cross the line.
 The first home on the day, the Mini Marathon, will see young people start sprinting home as early as 8.55am.
 Once they’re home it’s the turn of the wheelchair race and then the pro’s.
 By the time the thousands of runners at the mass start set off at 10am, the volunteer marshals will have been working for two hours and handed out thousands of bags already!

 Among those 2,000 volunteers along the finish line this year are two c2c train drivers – and running enthusiasts, Carole White and Samantha Shepherd.
 The friends, both based at Shoebury Depot are a regular sight around the network, as they head to and from training runs or events.
 Carole, who started out as a Guard at c2c and worked her way up, has been a driver for 16 years and Samantha for 13.
 They love their jobs and the freedom they have to enjoy their own running around that.

 “The great thing about running is that you can do it anytime you want to do it, so it fits around the work hours perfectly” Carole tells me.
 “It’s the perfect sport for train drivers, as it’s so flexible”.
 On the trickier aspect of managing her shifts (and those 3am starts) she adds, “I find running gives me more energy – and you don’t get so tired”.